top of page

 We'll also look at some of the lesser known genetic variations that can help you know which foods can be helpful to emphasize and also to help pick the best forms of vitamins for your genotype.

-Nov 8th Supporting Gut Health & How it Impacts Allergies, Autoimmune and Inflammation (Saturday) $25
+March 8th Supporting Gut Health & How it Impacts Allergies, Autoimmune and Inflammation (Sunday 1:30 pm) $25

 The root of all disease begins in the gut.
 We'll talk about why gut health is so important for reducing your hay fever symptoms, you aches and pains, your mental health outlook, as well as the impact on autoimmune conditions.